aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/python-programmers-guide/quick-start-in-python/working-with-nodes-in-python/_index.md

 ﻿---
-title: Working With Nodes in Python
+title: Working With Nodes in Python – Aspose.Words for Java
+articleTitle: Working With Nodes in Python
+linktitle: Working With Nodes in Python
 description: "Python: Working With Nodes using Aspose.Words for Java."
 type: docs
 weight: 90